Wakeup Diet & Exercise Program Restores natural circadian rhythms

 Patents

 • Hypocretin Treatment, Patent 7,112,566: Must read!
-Siegel et al. patent includes topics: Studies of injectable hypocretin-1 and hypocretin-2.
+Siegel et al. patent includes topics: Hypocretin-1 inhaler.
+Studies of injectable hypocretin-1 and hypocretin-2.
 Canine tests.
-Determination of Hcrt1 (hypocretin 1, orexin A) dose that eliminates cataplexy and normalizes sleep architecture: 0.3—10 µg /kg.
+Determination of Hcrt1 (hypocretin-1, orexin-A) dose that eliminates cataplexy & normalizes sleep architecture: 0.3—10 µg /kg.
 Discovery that higher doses worsen these problems.
 Discussion of many disorders that such treatment would alleviate...

 Narcolepsy REM Sleep Behavior Disorder Restless Legs Syndrome (RLS, PLMS) Circadian Rhythm Disorder Sleep Apnea